rocaplin/VoltaicSparrow/README.md

 It will take a little while to download the containers for the first time, and then a little more time for the node and rasa servers to start up.

-Eventually cou can visit localhost:3000 to see the basic chatbot widget.
+Eventually you can visit localhost:3000 to see the basic chatbot widget.
 Just click on the message icon to open the chat window and say "Hello".

 ## To Train The Chatbot